Ibom99/Carefinder/README.md

 # Carefinder
 The CareFinder app is a web application that provides a list of hospitals to users in their searched location.
 It provides information about the hospitals like the hospital address and the state the hospital is located.
 This helps users make informed decisions about their hospital visit options.
+(Nigeria)

 ## Features